EPiC: Efficient Video Camera Control Learning

 with Precise Anchor-Video Guidance

-University of North Carolina, Chapel Hill
+1University of North Carolina, Chapel Hill 2Johns Hopkins University 3NTU Singapore 4AI2

 EPiC supports both precise image-to-video and video-to-video camera control with complex trajectories, with efficient training that takes less than 2 hours on 8×H100 GPUs.